-As mentioned, my family thought they were good as did Arthi at The Pittsburgh Post Gazette.
-I’m interested to hear what you think, so if you try the recipe let me know!
+As mentioned, my family thought the Chocolate Sugar Cookies were good as did Arthi at The Pittsburgh Post Gazette.
+I'm interested to hear what you think, so if you try the recipe let me know!
 At least they are pretty.

 - 1 tablespoon vanilla extract

 - 1 large egg plus 1 large yolk

 - ⅓ cup granulated sugar for rolling

 - Preheat the oven to 350 degrees F. Line two baking sheets with parchment paper or just have ready two ungreased baking sheets.

 - If you haven't already, melt your butter and allow it to cool.
 The best way to do it is to melt 10 tablespoons of the butter completely, then add the remaining 4 tablespoons of butter and stir until melted.

 - Whisk flour, cocoa, baking powder, baking soda and salt together in a bowl.